What is Real Estate Crowdfunding?

-What is the Optimal Investment Period for Real Estate?
+What is the Best Hold Period for a Real Estate Investment?

 By Adam Gower Ph.D.

 Many of the most common questions that I receive from those learning the ropes of the commercial real estate business have to do with timing.
 Typically, it has to do with when to get in the market- and when to get out.
 I'd like to take this opportunity to explore an aspect of the latter category and answer the question: what is the optimal minimum investment period for real estate investing?

 Most data regarding the optimal investment period for real estate points to the fact that you're better off investing in real estate for at least ten years, with better returns the longer you hold.
 There are two primary ways of looking at the question.
 The first involves looking at the growth patterns of the American economy.
 Historically, the United States grows 8 1/2 years out of every decade.
 This means that commercial real estate demand generally grows about every 8 1/2 out of 10 years, mirroring the financial picture of the economy as a whole.